NIDDK and ISAC Kidney Engineering

-The goals for these virtual workshops are to spotlight emerging research, spark innovative ideas, identify synergies between approaches and foster interdisciplinary collaborations, engage in meaningful discussions between researchers and the community and identify tools that can catalyze research and development in this area.
-Across the sessions, we anticipate speakers will highlight opportunities to draw inspiration from other species, leverage advances made in engineering other tissues, and discuss novel approaches to replace lost kidney functions.
+The goals for these virtual workshops are to spotlight emerging research, spark innovative ideas, foster interdisciplinary collaborations, engage researchers and the community, and identify tools that can catalyze research and development.
+Session details, including dates, times, and logistical information, are provided below.

-It is anticipated that executive summaries of breakout group discussions and recordings of the presentations will be made available through this site shortly after each session.
+Executive summaries and recordings will be available shortly after each session.

 • Contacts